apache/nifi/nifi-stateless/README.md

 ```
 1) The configuration file must be in JSON format.
 2) When providing configurations via JSON, the following attributes must be provided: nifi_registry, nifi_bucket, nifi_flow.
-      All other attributes will be passed to the flow using the variable registry interface
 ```

 ### JSON Format